 4) She married her first husband at 16

-Before the bright lights of Hollywood swept up a young Norma Jean and Marilyn Monroe was born, James Dougherty married the pretty teenager when she was just 16.
+Before the bright lights of Hollywood swept up a young Norma Jean, James Dougherty married the pretty teenager when she was just 16.

 “We decided to get married to prevent her from going back to a foster home,” Dougherty later said, “but we were in love.
 I never knew Marilyn Monroe, and I don’t claim to have any insights to her to this day,” Dougherty told United Press International in 1990.
 “I knew and loved Norma Jean.”